 Proceeds have exceeded $900, and the funds are going to their local food pantry where they pay for toilet paper and milk.
 They also pay for Tiger Packs supplies, which provides food to area school children on weekends, and their Good Samaritan Fund, which provides emergency funding to individuals in need for things like unexpected housing or transportation needs.
 The church Service Committee will determine where proceeds will best be used in the future.

 "One of the hardest things in life is accepting that things often don't go as planned and often don't make sense," said Shore.
 "I will never say that God plans or intends for bad things to happen, but I will always believe that God can take whatever does happen — even when it's a big, crazy, tangled mess like COVID-19 — and can weave it and shape it and find a way to bring something good out of it.
 We might not be able to see it when we're in the mess of the tangle, but we can know that God is in that mess with us, working to find a way to make some good come out of it in the end."

-One thing that Shore said she tried to convey in the story is that when we are feeling sad or lonely or frustrated, sometimes it helps to think about what other people are going through and imagine how they might be feeling.
+Shore said she tried to convey in the story that when we are feeling sad or lonely or frustrated, sometimes it helps to think about what other people are going through and imagine how they might be feeling.
 Noting that if you are overwhelmed because everyone in your family is stuck in the house and getting on each other's nerves, imagine how it would be to live all by yourself?

 "This story is a wonderful opportunity to teach empathy.
 There are so many opportunities for lessons about how others feel or what they may be going through.
 And turning those lessons into acts of kindness is one of the best things we can do as parents," said Shore.